thegymnasium/seemingly-seamless/graveyard.md

 Post Hawthorn Open edX (Olive...Palm)

 - MFEs
-- Noticed MFEs weren't built consistently
+- Noticed MFEs weren’t built consistently
 - Confusing implementation - some parts of LMS were the theme, others were MFEs.

 Notes: